 Use banner CTAs on your homepage

-A great way of breaking up the text on your homepage is to use banner CTAs so that your best, top of the funnel pieces of content are front and centre and have a bold CTA encouraging website visitors to click.
+A great way of breaking up the text on your homepage is to use banner CTAs so that your best, top of the funnel pieces of content is front and centre and have a bold CTA encouraging website visitors to click.
 This can be a particularly powerful driver to landing pages if the CTA fits naturally and can follow on from the page copy.

 Check out this really cool example from HubSpot!